EDUCBA Logo

 • This lock in PostgreSQL conflicts with the only mode of access exclusive.
 Select command in PostgreSQL will acquire these locks on a specified table.

-• This is defined as we can only read data from the table we cannot modify the table after acquiring these locks on table.
+• This is defined as we can only read data from the table we cannot modify the table after acquiring these locks on the table.

 2. Row Share

-• This lock in PostgreSQL conflicts with the mode of access exclusive and exclusive.
+• This lock in PostgreSQL conflicts with the mode of access, exclusive and exclusive.
 The select for share and select for update statement will acquire these types of lock on the table.

 3. Row Exclusive